Gissio/radpro/docs/users.md

 ## Instantaneous rate averaging

-Rad Pro comes with several options for determining the instantaneous rate averaging time period:
+Rad Pro comes with several options for determining the instantaneous rate averaging period:

 * “Adaptive fast” is the fastest option, capable of responding quickly to increased levels of radiation, at the expense of lower precision.
 It is best for users who need quick radiation alerts.
 It aims for a ±50% confidence interval; at increased levels of radiation, it limits the averaging period to a maximum of 5 seconds.
 You can check the “adaptive fast” response curves here: [instantaneousaveraging-adaptivefast.ipynb](../tests/instantaneousaveraging-adaptivefast.ipynb)
-* “Adaptive precision” tends to be a bit slower, but achieves higher precision at high levels of radiation.
+* “Adaptive precision” tends to be a bit slower, but achieves higher precision at increased levels of radiation.
 It is best for users who deem precision more important than fast response.
-It aims for a ±50% confidence interval; at increased levels of radiation, it limits the averaging time period to a minimum of 5 seconds.
+At lower level of radiations, it aims for a ±50% confidence interval; at increased levels of radiation, it uses a fixed 5 second averaging period.
 You can check the “adaptive precision” response curves here: [instantaneousaveraging-adaptiveprecision.ipynb](../tests/instantaneousaveraging-adaptiveprecision.ipynb)
-* “60 seconds”, “30 seconds” and “10 seconds” use fixed averaging time periods.
+* “60 seconds”, “30 seconds” and “10 seconds” use fixed averaging periods.
 They can produce higher precision than the adaptive options, but have a much slower response.

 ## Dead time and dead-time compensation

 [Dead time](https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube#Quenching_and_dead_time) is the period of time during which the Geiger-Müller tube is unable to detect another radiation event immediately after detecting one.
-This occurs because the tube becomes saturated after each radiation event, typically for a time of 50-200 µs.
-Consequently, measurements of high levels of radiation will be inaccurate as the tube fails to register the counts during this dead-time period.
+This occurs because the tube becomes saturated after each radiation event, typically for 50-200 µs.
+Consequently, measurements of high levels of radiation will be inaccurate as the tube fails to register the counts during the dead-time period.

 Rad Pro lets you add these missed counts by applying dead-time compensation.

 To use dead-time compensation you need to measure the dead time first.
-To do so, go to the settings, select “Statistics” and monitor the “Dead time” value until it stabilizes.
-This process can take several hours under normal levels of radiation.
+You can do this by going to Rad Pro's settings, selecting “Statistics” and monitoring the “Dead time” value.
+Dead time is estimated by measuring the shortest time interval between pulses.
+Obtaining an accurate result requires several hours under normal levels of radiation.
+To accelerate this process, use a radioactive source.

-Dead-time compensation follows the non-paralyzable model:
+Rad Pro employs the non-paralyzable model for dead-time compensation:

 $$n = \frac{m}{1 - m \tau}$$